dsdeiz/headless-drupal/Notes.md

 # What is HAL?

 I don't know.
 It's the Hypertext Application Language.
 The basic usage here is to allow linking to the other resources.
 Most likely for creating a relationship between resources.
-It has two reserved properties when creating a resource:
+It has two reserved properties when calling a resource:

 * `_links`
 * `_embedded`